Man arrested in Harmon stabbing

 Arsolo Robert is also charged with use of a deadly weapon in the commission of a felony.

-The stabbing occurred on Adrian Sanchez street near R Daily Mart in Harmon.
-The victim was treated and released from the hospital for laceration injuries, police said.
+The stabbing occurred on Adrian Sanchez Street near R Daily Mart in Harmon.
+The victim was treated for laceration injuries and released from the hospital, police said.

 The case has been forwarded to the Office of the Attorney General for prosecution.